 In addition to coping with the typical school-related parental concerns, parents of allergic children must consider how to

-keep allergic children safe while they are at school and preventing allergies from interfering with school performance.
+keep allergic children safe while they are at school and, in general, preventing allergies from interfering with school performance.

 Whether it's the first day of kindergarten, the first day of college, or any big day in between, being prepared can help

-allergic children - and their parents - breathe better all school year long.
+allergic children - and their parents - breathe easier throughout the school year.

 allergy medicine can lower grades!